July 12-24, 2015

 - Browse the Portland Waterfront and historic “Old Port.”

 UNE's dorms are close to your classes and to our dining hall.
 This will be a good opportunity for you to experience dorm life and living with a roommate.
-Your room will include two desks and two beds with linens.
+Your room will include two desks and two beds.
 A dorm counselor/teaching assistant will be in residence with you.

 Much of your weekday evenings will be spent with homework and working on projects, but there will be plenty of opportunities to socialize and explore the area.
-You will have access to UNE's sports and recreational facilities, including our six-lane pool, weight room, basketball courts, sandy beach and kayak launch!
+You will have access to UNE's sports and recreational facilities, including our six-lane pool, basketball and volleyball courts, and sandy beach!
 Other leisure activities include movies, campfires and cookouts.

 Tuition and Related Fees

-Tuition: $1,180 for 10-day academic program (Includes instruction and lab, field trips and extra-curricular activities.)
+Includes instruction and lab, field trips and extra-curricular activities.

 A limited number of highly competitive merit scholarships are available for qualifying students.
 You should note on your application that you wish to be considered for a merit scholarship, and may add a short statement explaining your need for support, but awards will be made on the basis of academic merit and achievement.